firejune/jandee/README.md

 https://jandee.vercel.app/%USERNAME%?redias=3&margin=2&footer=false&weeks=false
 ```

-#### How to export to PNG image
+### How to export to PNG image

-Basically, charts are created using SVG image.
-You can use PNG as an alternative.
-However, PNG images may have slightly different fonts.
+You can use Canvas with Embed method as an alternative.
+This Canvas can be saved as PNG images with transparency.
+However, depending on the system, the font shape or size may vary slightly.

 ```
 https://jandee.vercel.app/%USERNAME%/canvas
 ```

-#### Credit
+### Credit

 This project was inspired by the following project::